AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 * Increase speed of delivery
 * Real-time reporting with Cubes

 As a Campaign Classic user, note that most of the Campaign Classic v7 features are available with Campaign v8, except a small set of them, listed in [this section](#gs-removed).
 Others will come in future releases.
-[Learn more](#gs-unavailable-features)
+[Learn more in this section](#gs-unavailable-features)

 :bulb: Learn more about Campaign v8 architecture in [this page](../dev/architecture.md).